ClaytonWas/Tuned-In/README.md

+Check it out in the [Chrome Web Store](https://chromewebstore.google.com/detail/tuned-in/jfpnhopfpcgkpfjeifjnoimjehhclcem)

+---

 # Tuned In

 Tuned in is a music recommendation software for chrome browsers that uses a local AI model ([Gemini](https://blog.google/technology/ai/google-gemini-ai/)) and Spotify to read the content on your webpage and find songs that match the emotionality and energy of the page.